iJKTen/chess-trainer/README.md

 }
 ```

-The openings file is lazy-loaded via dynamic `import()` so it is code-split into its own chunk and fetched after the initial page render, keeping the main bundle small.
+The openings file is fetched at runtime from `/data/openings.json` so it is not bundled into the JS.
+In dev, a Vite plugin serves the file from the `data/` directory.
+In production, the file is hosted separately on S3.

 ## Scripts